ZhangHuimin97/python-data-assignments/assignment2/README.md

 # Brief Introduction:

-In the past 70 years, Airplane has been an important tool for people to travel long distances.
-According to IATA annual report In 2016, the major aviation accident rate was 0.39, which was equivalent to only one major accident happen in every 2.56 million flights.
-This seemingly safe number is built on countless blood and sweat.
-Step down and turn back a little bit, let’s count the successes and failures in the flying history.

-Please read the report notebook here.
+In the recent years, Airbnb has been an important website for people to book rooms.
+For example, homes in Seoul on Airbnb are popular.
+People prefer homes desgined for a couple or one person.
+In addition, it is suprising that the price of homes is not related with their euipment.

-Please read the report notebook https://nbviewer.jupyter.org/github/ZhangHuimin97/python-data-assignments/blob/master/assignment2/analysis.ipynb
+Please read the report notebook[here](https://nbviewer.jupyter.org/github/ZhangHuimin97/python-data-assignments/blob/master/assignment2/analysis.ipynb)

+# Data Analysis

+## Data Set

+Data of homes in Seoul on Airbnb

+## Data Volume
+109

+## Analysis Dimension
+What kinds of home are the most common?
+What are the top 5 homes with higher comments and cheaper price?
+Is there any connection between the price and equipment of homes?

+## Limitations and Weakness
+Without in-depth knowledge of homes for tourists.
+The story point in the report are not newsworthy enough.
+The visualization part could be better.

+## License
+cc 4.0